unixpickle/graphalicious/docs/CHUNK_VIEW.md

  * *int* getRightOffset() - get the right offset of the *ChunkView*.
  * *int* firstVisibleDataPoint(leftOffset) - get the first visible data point (as a chunk-relative index) within a subregion which starts at the given left offset.
  * *int* lastVisibleDataPoint(endLeftOffset) - get the last visible data point (as a chunk-relative index) within a subregion which ends at the given left offset.
+ * *int* xAxisLabelPosition(pointIndex) - given a chunk-relative index, get the left offset (relative to the left of the *ChunkView*) for an x-axis label.

 A parallel set of methods exists for predicting properties of the *ChunkView* once it has completed its current animation: